Turbulence Excitation in Counter-Streaming Paraxial Superfluids of Light: Optical Hydrodynamics and Two-Stream Instability

+with $c_s = \sqrt{\rho_0 g / nk_0} = n^{-1} \sqrt{- \chi^{(3)} \lvert E_0 \rvert^2/2}$ the two-fluid speed of sound.
+In the case of a single optical component of density $\rho_0$ and zero drift velocity, $\Omega ^2 = c_s^2 q^2 + q^4 / 4$, equivalent to the Bogoliubov dispersion relation of a weakly interacting Bose gas, describing an acoustic (fluid) regime at low momenta.
+This has been recently observed in a paraxial fluid of light~\cite{Fontaine2018}.
+Due to the $t \leftrightarrow z$ mapping, $\Omega$ has units of inverse length.
+The linear dispersion is at the origin of superfluidity~\cite{Vocke2015}, related with the suppression of radiation pressure forces~\cite{Larre2015_1}.
+We can define the healing length $\xi$ as the scale at which the fluid behavior breaks and turns into a single particle (massive photon) regime -- occurring approximately at $q \sim \xi^{-1}$, with $\xi = c_s^{-1}$.
+In terms of the optical parameters, $\xi = k_0^{-1} \sqrt{-2/ (\chi^{(3)} \lvert E_0 \rvert^2)}$.

-We now turn to the full dispersion relation in Eq. (\ref{eq:two_fluid_dispersion_relation}), with solutions given by
+We now turn to the full dispersion relation in Eq. (\ref{eq:two_fluid_dispersion_relation}), whose solutions given by

-with the Mach number defined as $\beta = v_0 / c_s$.
-Unstable modes (complex roots) exists in two distinct regimes - see Fig. (\ref{fig:unstable_region}).
-On the one hand, for subsonic flows, defined here as $\beta < 2$, unstable excitations exist for all wavenumbers satisfying $0 < q \xi < \beta$.
-In regular units, the latter translates to $0 < q < n k_0 \sin{\theta}$ - a transverse instability will be verified at all wavenumbers smaller than that of the carrier wave projected onto the transverse subspace.
-At the instability boundary, when $q = n k_0 \sin{\theta}$, the momentum of the collective mode on top of the optical fluid, $\hbar q$, is the same equals that of the traveling photon in the transverse direction, at which point the former can no longer be excited by the latter and the instability vanishes.
-On the other hand, in the supersonic regime ($\beta \geq 2$), the instability in contained within the spectral region $\sqrt{\beta^2-4} < q\xi < \beta$.
-While the upper boundary is equivalent to the subsonic case, a lower cut-off in the unstable region emerges here, given by the condition of resonance between the optical stream and the Bogoliubov waves, namely $ \beta (q \xi) / 2 = \Omega_B$, with $\Omega_B^2 = \left( q \xi \right)^2 + 1/4 \left( q \xi \right)^4$ and, only modes with wavenumber higher than the resonant case become unstable.
+where the stream parameter is defined as $\beta = v_0 / c_s$.
+Unstable modes (complex roots) exists in two distinct regimes -- see Fig.~(\ref{fig:unstable_region}).
+On the one hand, for ``slow" flows such that $\beta < 2$, unstable excitations exist for all wavenumbers satisfying $0 < q \xi < \beta$.
+In regular units, the latter translates to $0 < q < n k_0 \sin{\theta}$, with $\theta$ the angle of optical propagation.
+As such, a transverse instability will be verified at all wavenumbers smaller than that of the carrier wave projected onto the transverse subspace.
+On the other hand, for ``fast" flows ($\beta \geq 2$), the instability is restricted to the spectral region $\sqrt{\beta^2-4} < q\xi < \beta$.
+While the upper boundary is the same as in the slow regime, a lower instability cut-off is now expected, given by the resonance condition between the optical stream and the Bogoliubov modes, namely $ \beta (q \xi) / 2 = \Omega_B$, with $\Omega_B^2\xi^4 = \left( q \xi \right)^2 + 1/4 \left( q \xi \right)^4$.